Defending Human Rights in Turkey: Can Atalay and Yiğit Aksakoğlu

 “These families will enter this courthouse!
 These families will enter this courthouse!”
-Atalay shouts at the top of his lungs, crushed between a metal fence and dozens of policemen who block the entry to the wedding salon-turned-tribunal.
+Atalay shouted at the top of his lungs, crushed between a metal fence and dozens of policemen who block the entry to the wedding salon-turned-tribunal.
 It’s a sunny day in April 2015, in the Aegean town of Akhisar.
 The families Atalay is referring to are the families of the 301 miners who were killed in the Soma mine disaster a year earlier.

 “Many people with different concerns came together [during the protests].
-We tried to voice their concerns as well as we could,” Atalay says.
-On several occasions, due to his prominence during the Gezi Park protests, Atalay was thrown into police detention for short periods.
+We tried to voice their concerns as well as we could,” Atalay said.
+On several occasions, due to his prominence during the Gezi Park protests, Atalay was thrown into police custody for short periods.
 In the recently opened ‘Gezi Park case,’ the state prosecution threatens to imprison him up for much longer.
-Along with 15 others, amongst them his TMOBB-colleagues Mücella Yapıcı and Tayfun Kahraman, he is accused of financing and organizing the protests in an attempt to overthrow the government.
+Along with 15 others, amongst them his TMMOB-colleagues Mücella Yapıcı and Tayfun Kahraman, he is accused of financing and organizing the protests in an attempt to overthrow the government.
 They face a possible life sentence without parole.
 Of the sixteen, philanthropist Osman Kavala and Yiğit Aksakoğlu, an NGO-worker for the Bernard van Leer Foundation, based in The Hague, are amongst those awaiting the case in pre-trial detention.

-On June 24 and 25 Atalay and the others will stand trial in Istanbul.
+On June 24 and 25, Atalay and the others will stand trial in Istanbul.
 This time the human rights lawyer, who has dedicated his career to defending the rights of others, will have to defend himself.
 “It’s my honourable responsibility to defend myself against these infamous accusations,” Atalay told the German/Turkish web portal taz.gazete on February 27 this year.

-“It happened on a Friday morning, these ‘operations,’ as they call them, always happen on Fridays apparently,” recalls Ünzile Aksakoğlu. Ünzile describes when the police came to her house to take her husband, Yiğit Aksakoğlu, to the police station for a ‘secret investigation’ last year (2018) on November 16.
+“It happened on a Friday morning, these ‘operations,’ as they call them, always happen on Fridays apparently,” recalled Ünzile Aksakoğlu. Ünzile describes when the police came to her house to take her husband, Yiğit Aksakoğlu, to the police station for a ‘secret investigation’ last year (2018) on November 16.
 Since that day, Ünzile and her two daughters Deniz (7) and Leyla (3) have been separated from Yiğit.
 Since then, they have been wondering why they have to miss him at home.

-Yiğit Aksakoğlu is amongst 13 civil society workers, rights defenders and academics who were called in for questioning in relation to the case of Osman Kavala, a prominent business man and leading civil society figure in Turkey.
-Since November 2017, Kavala has been held in pre-trial detention on charges of “attempting to overthrow the government” in Silivri prison.
+Yiğit Aksakoğlu is amongst 13 civil society workers, rights defenders and academics who were called in for questioning in relation to the case of Osman Kavala, a prominent businessman and leading civil society figure in Turkey.
+Since November 2018, Kavala has been held in pre-trial detention on charges of “attempting to overthrow the government” in Silivri prison.
 Of the 13 taken in for questioning in relation to Kavala’s case, 12 were released after giving their testimony; Aksakoğlu was arrested and has remained separated from his family ever since. Ünzile received the news while waiting outside the courthouse in Istanbul.
-“We were trying to understand what was going on, but by now I know that I won’t understand,” she says.
+“We were trying to understand what was going on, but by now I know that I won’t understand,” she said.

-Aksakoğlu’s interest in civil society work began in the 1990’s when he was active in the European Students’ Forum AEGEE.
+Aksakoğlu’s interest in civil society work began in the 1990s when he was active in the European Students’ Forum AEGEE.
 After studying abroad for a period, he returned to Turkey and helped set up the Istanbul Bilgi University’s Civil Society Research and Training Centre, where he worked as an instructor between 2003 and 2008.
 “Because it was the only place for such an education, Yiğit taught many people who are now working in civil society,” Ünzile said during a phone interview.
 After working as a freelance consultant and completing his military service, Aksakoğlu started working for the Bernard van Leer Foundation in 2011.
 The NGO focuses on early childhood development.
 His latest project for the foundation, ‘Istanbul95,’ seeks to see the city through the eyes of children, and make urban life safer and more enjoyable for them.
 Thus far four district municipalities in Istanbul have implemented the project.

 Each week Ünzile goes to see her husband in the Silivri prison just outside Istanbul.
-On Wednesdays, she has exactly one hour, between 9am and 10am, to visit him there.
+On Wednesdays, she has exactly one hour, between 9 am and 10 am, to visit him there.
 Once a month Deniz and Leyla join her to see their father.
-There are often long lines leading to long waiting times for visitors of the prison; in order to get there on time the family must leave around 6 o’clock in the morning or even earlier, in order to spend one hour with Aksakoğlu.
+There are often long lines leading to long waiting times for visitors of the prison; in order to get there on time, the family must leave around 6 o’clock in the morning or even earlier, in order to spend one hour with Aksakoğlu.

-It has been difficult for the family to adjust to this situation. Ünzile recalls that she was unable to even leave the house in the two weeks following her husband’s arrest.
-Yiğit, too, struggled, she says, “At first Yiğit told me that he did not want to know how the girls are feeling.
+It has been difficult for the family to adjust to this situation. Ünzile recalled that she was unable to even leave the house in the two weeks following her husband’s arrest.
+Yiğit, too, struggled, she said, “At first Yiğit told me that he did not want to know how the girls are feeling.
 It upset him too much.”
 But soon afterwards, they began to talk about everything openly.
 The family has the right for a 10-minute phone conversation.
 This precious window of time is now exclusively reserved for Deniz and Leyla.
-The two are rushed out of school every Thursday, so they do not to miss the brief opportunity to speak with their father.
+The two are rushed out of school every Thursday, so they do not miss the brief opportunity to speak with their father.

 For more than four months, Yiğit has been in isolation, staying in a 13 m2 prison cell.
 He spends most of his time reading novels, poetry, and non-fiction— much of it work-related.
 Since he is only allowed 15 publications at a time, including newspapers and magazines, and since many people send him books in addition to the ones his wife brings him, he must read fast.
 “He has a morning book and an evening book and he prefers to read the books while walking.
-In between he works, takes notes on his case,” Ünzile describes.
+In between he works, takes notes on his case,” Ünzile described.

 Her husband tells her to be positive and not to worry, to look after herself and their girls.
 But that is not always easy.
 It helps Ünzile to focus on daily activities such as work at family business and her children.
 “We speak about everything openly, so we cry together and we laugh together.
 Recently Deniz asked: ‘Why can’t daddy come home?
 He is not that far away.’
-Then I tell her that he is indeed not that far but that they want to keep him there,” she says.
+Then I tell her that he is indeed not that far but that they want to keep him there,” she said.

 The support Ünzile and her daughters are receiving from friends and colleagues of Yiğit— often people she had never met before— is massive and heartwarming.
 They have set up a website, www.yigitaksakoglu.com, containing information about Yiğit and the case and campaigning for his release.
 They also help with researching evidence against the charges and spend time with Deniz and Leyla.
-“I’m probably going to miss this when Yiğit is free,” she laughs.
+“I’m probably going to miss this when Yiğit is free,” she laughed.

 Aksakoğlu, Kavala and the others will stand trial on June 24. Ünzile is convinced that the judge will not keep her husband in prison.
-“We know that this time will pass, but we hope that it will not last much longer because it damages us and it is a grave injustice.”
+“We know that this time will pass, but we hope that it will not last much longer because it damages us and it is a grave injustice,” she said.
 Yet there is also a creeping doubt in her head, “I’m anxiously asking myself: how can you prove something so absurd?”

 Find the whole series here: Defending Human Rights in Turkey: Stories that Need to Be Heard